 - At our firm, 95% of our law practice is devoted to drafting Regulation D private placement offerings.
 Additionally, our understanding of all private placement regulations gives our clients access to the drafting of Regulation A offerings, public offerings, and to litigating securities matters for other law firm’s clients.
-In addition, we have a near decade long proven track record of drafting legal documents that protect clients from litigation and regulatory investigation.
+In addition, as PPM lawyers, we have a near decade long proven track record of drafting legal documents that protect clients from litigation and regulatory investigation.
 Finally, a private placement attorney or private placement lawyer may also be referred to as a crowdfunding attorney or cryptocurrency attorney.
 Our attorneys are considered experts in both of these specialized areas and these distinctions simply describe the scope of practice.